allanreda/myldretid-kbh.dk/README.md

 This diagram doesn't include the pipeline architecture behind the data ingestion of the traffic and weather data.
 That was built earlier as a separate project, which you can read about here: https://github.com/allanreda/Copenhagen-Traffic-and-Weather-ETL-Pipeline

 ## Machine Learning

+### Target Variable
+Before diving into the different aspects of the ML-process, one should have a clear idea of what it is we are actually trying to predict here.
+The target variable is named "current_travel_time" and is an

 ### Feature Engineering and Preprocessing
 Before the data reaches the models, it goes through a series of functions that prepare the data and creates necessary variables.
 These are as follows: